 What if your biggest marketing asset was looking at you right in the eyes?
 Like, literally looking at you – your employees.

-Social media is so ubiquitous these days that we don’t bother to take the time and understand what it truly is.
+Social media is so ubiquitous these days that we don’t bother to take the time to understand what it truly is.
 We think we understand it.
 But do we, really?

 Facebook, Twitter, Instagram and the like are all fantastic media-sharing platforms, but their “social” facet is often overlooked.
 Not least by marketers, who often forget that social networks are platforms for people-to-people interactions and not just another venue to broadcast branded content.
 It’s time to go back to basics – and acknowledge that social media is people-driven.